ubidots/ubidots-php/README.rst

 If no timestamp is specified, the API server will assign the current time to it.
 We think it's always better for you to specify the timestamp so the record reflects the exact time the value was captured, not the time it arrived to our servers.

-Creating a DataSource
+Creating a Data Source
 ----------------------

-As you might know by now, a data source represents a device or a virtual source.
+As you might know by now, a data source represents a device that's generating time-series data.

 This line creates a new data source: